Canadian Rockies Parks & ResortsItinerary

 Continue to Emerald Lake in Yoho National Park for panoramic sightseeing and additional photography opportunities of the pastoral landscape.
 This lake was discovered in 1882 when famed mountain guide Tom Wilson was rounding up horses that had gone astray, and it continues to be an admired destination of pristine nature to this day.

 Return to the property for time at leisure with lunch on your own.
-In the evening, enjoy a locally guided walking tour featuring the history of Fairmont Chateau Lake Louise.
+In the evening, enjoy a presentation on the history of Fairmont Chateau Lake Louise.

 Overnight: Fairmont Chateau Lake Louise (B)